 Dwarkesh Patel

-Dwarkesh Patel is a podcaster and writer whose long-form interviews with AI researchers, lab leaders, founders, policy figures, and forecasters have become part of the public record of the scaling era.
+Dwarkesh Patel is a podcaster and writer whose long-form interviews with AI researchers, lab leaders, founders, policy figures, forecasters, and technical operators have become part of the public record of the scaling era.
+His importance is evidentiary and interpretive: the interviews preserve what powerful AI actors say, assume, forecast, and decline to answer while the field is still moving.

 Snapshot